-As a complimentary trading system, the Atlas Line can be used to filter out potential bad trades.
+As an additional filtering trading system, the Atlas Line can possibly identify bad trading conditions so you can stay away until the smoke clears.
 When price is below the line, short trades are advised.
 The inverse is true with long trades.
 Many traders depend on the Atlas Line’s signals daily as a sole driver of trades.
 Generally, users can expect two to four trades on average daily.
 This includes the additional Strength and Pullback signals.
 A sound alert can be configured for the main signals.
 If you’re away from the computer or working in a different program, you can go to your charts and place an order.

 NinjaTrader’s ATM Strategy is very useful.
 It lets you pre-define profit targets and stop losses.
 When you enter a trade, the profit and stop are automatically placed for you – no need to hurry and potentially make mistakes.

 If you’re serious about learning the pros and cons of trading, you need to take time to practice.
 With purchase of the Atlas Line, you can request a copy of the NinjaTrader 8 trading software.
 This charting platform can be used for real-time practice.
 It’s true that this type of practice is not the same as real-money trading, however, it’s probably as close as you’re going to get for free.
 Once you begin live trading, your knowledge of the platform will fall into place.
 Because trading can be stressful, you don’t want to click the wrong button at the wrong moment and be out hundreds or thousands of dollars.
 Fortunately, NinjaTrader has a feature called ATM Strategy that lets you predefine a custom profit target and stop loss value.

 Before placing a trade, you can select the ideal ATM Strategy for current market conditions.
 For example, if the ATR is often around two points, that means the Atlas Line profit target is often two points.
 It’s probably a good idea to set up an ATM Strategy with a two-point profit target.